 - 1. A student applying for graduation will be processed using the AAMU Bulletin in effect at the date of the student's initial entry into AAMU. - 2.
 If the initial period of enrollment is interrupted for two or more years, the student must follow the AAMU Bulletin in use at the time of re-retry. - 3.
 A students may move forward to a more recent AAMU Bulletin with the permission of his/her advisor and upon written notification to the Office of the Dean.
 A student may not move backwards to an older Bulletin. - 4.
-If a student changes his/her major, the student will then be governed by the Bulletin in force when he/she enters the new program. - 5.
+If a student changes his/her major, the student will then be governed by the Bulletin in force when he/she enters the new program under which the student will be graduating. - 5.
 A student must complete all requirements, both general education and college/department requirements, in the Bulletin being followed. - 6.
+Only one Bulletin must be adhered to; two or more cannot be used together. - 7.
 All other changes require the approval of the Academic Standards and Curriculum Committee.